sidhartha2403/eplq-location-privacy-app/README.md

 A web-based solution that enables secure, privacy-preserving spatial range queries over encrypted Points of Interest (POI) using Firebase.
 Built with HTML, CSS, and JavaScript.

 🔗 **Live Demo:** [https://eplq-complete.web.app](https://eplq-complete.web.app)
 🧪 Note: POIs are stored by the Admin.
-If no POIs show during user search, please login as Admin and add a few sample locations
-📂 **Repository:** Public • Hosted on Firebase • GitHub Managed
+If no POIs show during user search, please login as Admin and add  few sample locations 📂 **Repository:** Public • Hosted on Firebase • GitHub Managed

 ---